Private Preview

 The Raptor Solution

 The Raptor's patented keyslot system changes the procedure entirely.
-Loosen the bolt to the first stage — the stainless finger sections slide out.
-Loosen further — the plastic finger sections follow.
+Loosen the bolt to the first stage and the stainless finger sections slide out.
+Loosen further and the plastic finger sections follow.
 The keyslot on the back of each finger section locates it precisely on reinstall.
 No realignment.
 The bolt stays captured throughout.

 • Finger sections locate precisely on reinstall — no realignment required